hopsoft/goldmine/README.md

 ## Rollups

-An intuitive way to aggregate pivoted data... i.e. computed columns.
+Rollups provide an intuitive way to aggregate pivoted data into a report friendly format.
+_Think computed columns._

 Rollups are `blocks` that get executed once for each pivot entry.
 _They can be also be chained._